sing-group/seda/seda-docs/source/operations.rst

 Splign/Compart Pipeline
 -----------------------

-This operation allows to annotate exons or genes, as long as a CDS reference sequence is available from a closely related species.
+This operation permits the annotation of exons or genes, as long as a CDS reference sequence is available from a closely related species.
 How closely related the species must be depends on how fast the gene(s) in question evolve.
 For instance, a few highly conserved Drosophila virilis genes can be annotated this way using as reference Drosophila melanogaster CDSs (the common ancestor of the two species lived more than 40 million years ago).
 Each selected FASTA file is used as target and an external file with CDS must be provided in the operation configuration.

 For further information and references about this method, refer to the official NCBI documentation: https://www.ncbi.nlm.nih.gov/sutils/splign/splign.cgi